 Doing Time and Loving It

-It's business as usual in Slade prison with Fletcher (Ronnie Barker) doing a good job of winding up the guards especially Mackay (Fulton Mackay) with his satirical singing.
-But Fletcher and cell mate Lennie (Richard Beckinsale) find themselves ordered by Grouty (Peter Vaughan) to organize a prison football team to take part against some celebrities totally unaware that the match is part of a diversion for a prison escape.
-When Fletcher and Lennie get caught up in the escape they have to break back in to the prison in order to avoid trouble.
+It's business as usual in Slade prison with Fletcher (Ronnie Barker - Robin and Marian) doing a good job of winding up the guards especially Mackay (Fulton Mackay - Local Hero) with his satirical singing.
+But Fletcher and cell mate Lennie (Richard Beckinsale) find themselves ordered by Grouty (Peter Vaughan - Margery and Gladys) to organize a prison football team to take part against some celebrities, totally unaware that the match is part of a diversion for a prison escape.
+When Fletcher and Lennie get caught up in the escape they have to break back in to Slade prison in order to avoid trouble.

 I never watched "Porridge" as a child, I was either too young, it was on too late or my parents inflicted something else on us on the only TV set in the house.
 But "Porridge" was once of those iconic series that even if you didn't watch it you knew what it was about, who the characters were and what to expect when it came to the comedy.
 It means that even if you never watched the series you can still watch the "Porridge" movie from 1979 as it delivers all those things that the series was famous for and that means laughs.

-What this all boils down to is that if you were a fan of "Porridge" the series you are going to enjoy "Porridge" the movie and you will probably still enjoy it even if you have never seen it as the characters, the writing and the acting is all first rate making it a rare movie spin-off of a TV Show which works as a standalone movie.
+What this all boils down to is that if you were a fan of "Porridge" the series you are going to enjoy "Porridge" the movie and you will probably still enjoy it even if you never watched the TV show as the characters, the writing and the acting is all first rate making it a rare movie spin-off of a TV show which works as a stand alone movie.